DGray21/OZBAlert/README.md

 2. Run setup.cmd file as admin
 3. Run OZBAlert.py
 ## Notes
+* Block.txt is a list of topics that wont be displayed.
-"alert.wav" can be changed to any other .wav file for a custom alert tone
+* "alert.wav" can be changed to any other .wav file for a custom alert tone